sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (3-3) Custom Training Decision Making.md

    - Consider Bayesian optimization approaches for efficient tuning
    - Implement warm-starting for accelerated tuning

+4. **Generalization Improvements**:
+   - Implement class-specific data augmentation strategies
+   - Explore ensemble methods to reduce class bias
+   - Consider architectural modifications for commonly confused classes
+   - Investigate potential data leakage between training and validation sets

 ## Conclusion

 The Phase 3 implementation successfully established both AutoML and custom model approaches for Fashion MNIST classification.
 The architectural decisions, hyperparameter selections, and implementation strategies demonstrate professional ML engineering practices that balance model performance with production considerations.

+While the custom model achieved strong validation performance (~88%), its significantly lower test accuracy (45.57%) highlights a critical generalization challenge.
+This disparity represents a valuable learning opportunity and demonstrates the importance of thorough evaluation across multiple data splits.

-While quota limitations presented challenges, the flexible implementation approach showcased problem-solving skills essential for real-world ML projects.
-The established model registry and documented learnings provide a solid foundation for subsequent phases of the project, including evaluation, deployment, and monitoring.
+Despite quota limitations and performance challenges, the implementation showcases problem-solving skills essential for real-world ML projects.
+The established model registry and documented learnings provide a solid foundation for subsequent phases of the project, including evaluation, deployment, and monitoring, with a particular focus on addressing the identified generalization challenges.

 This custom training implementation completes the model development phase of the project, setting the stage for comprehensive model evaluation and deployment in the following phases.
 The infrastructure and registry patterns established here will enable effective MLOps practices throughout the model lifecycle.